Generic name: tasimelteon (TAS i MEL tee on)

 What is tasimelteon?

-Tasimelteon is used to treat non-24-hour sleep-wake disorder.
+Tasimelteon is a sedative that is used to treat non-24-hour sleep-wake disorder in adults.

 Tasimelteon may also be used for purposes not listed in this medication guide.